 If you suspect a sprain needs medical intervention, the last thing you may want to do is drive to a local clinic when it can be painful to leave your bed or couch.
 You could call an ambulance, but the cost of an ER visit can be higher than many people want to pay.
 Better yet, stay where you are and request a team of medical professionals to come to you.

-DispatchHealth’s ER trained medical teams can evaluate your injury and provide expert medical advice to help you recover and heal quickly and completely.
+DispatchHealth’s qualified medical teams can evaluate your injury and provide expert medical advice to help you recover and heal quickly and completely.
 Additionally, they can help treat your sprain with splints, ace wraps, air casts, ice packs, knee immobilizers and they’ll help you arrange for x-rays or further testing if needed.

 So the next time you’re injured during trauma season, or any other time of the year, skip the ER.
 Get your medical care delivered at a place that’s most convenient for you, and get on the road to recovery faster and with less expense.